🎁 Upgrade to Feathers-Pinia 2.0 🎁

 A couple of best practices

-in queries.
-This allows Feathers-Pinia to store more accurate pagination data. - Recognize that pagination-related objects will be
+- Always use $limitand$skipin queries.
+This allows Feathers-Pinia to store more accurate pagination data.

-.queriedAt`.
+- Recognize that pagination-related objects will be undefineduntil after the first query response.
+This is why we use the conditional inpageData?.queriedAt`.
 It will only exist if a matching query has previously been made.

 Working with Refs